ra1028/swiftui-atom-properties/README.md

 #### [AtomDerivedScope](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomderivedscope)

-`AtomDerivedScope` is useful when, for some reason, the atom store is not derived to a particular view.
-It explicitly derives the atom store from the parent view via the given view context.
+`AtomDerivedScope` is useful when, for some reason, the atom store is not propagated through a view hierarchy.
+It explicitly propagate the atom store from the parent view via the given view context.

 ```swift
 struct MailView: View {